awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 **Note**
 To use Azure AD with JDBC, the Amazon Redshift JDBC driver must be version 1\.2\.37\.1061 or later\.
 To use Azure AD with ODBC, the Amazon Redshift ODBC driver must be version 1\.4\.10\.1000 or later\.

   You can provide the plugin name and related values in the form of JDBC or ODBC settings or by using a profile\.
-For more information, see [JDBC Driver Configuration Options](configure-jdbc-options.md) and [ODBC Driver Configuration Options](configure-odbc-options.md)\.
+For more information, see [Configure JDBC Driver Options](configure-jdbc-connection.md#configure-jdbc-options) and [Configure ODBC Driver Options](configure-odbc-connection.md#configure-odbc-options)\.

 For more information, see [Configure a JDBC or ODBC Connection to Use IAM Credentials](generating-iam-credentials-configure-jdbc-odbc.md)\.